 - intext:word1 — search for pages & websites that contain the specific word that you are searching.

 - allintext: word1 word2 word3 — search for all the given words in a page or website.

 - related:example.com — will list web pages that are “similar” to a specified web page.

 - site:*.example.com — show all subdomains.
 Asterisk acts as a substitute for a whole word or words in search queries.

-Whois provides information about the registered users or assignees of an Internet resource, such as a Domain name, an IP address block, or an autonomous system.
-There are many Whois resources, these are good ones: whois.icann.org and whois.com.
+Whois provides information about the registered users or assignees of an Internet resource, such as a domain name, an IP address block, or an autonomous system.
+There are many Whois resources, these are the good ones: whois.icann.org and whois.com.

 Reverse Whois gives you a list of domains that have the same organization name or email address in their Whois record.
-For example, if you are investigating a company with the name “John Doe Inc” you can see all the other domains registered under the “John Doe Inc”.
-One of my favourite websites is viewdns.info as it has an extensive toolkit, including reverse whois lookups.
+For example, if you are investigating a company with the name “John Doe Inc.” you can see all the other domains registered under the “John Doe Inc.” One of my favorite websites is viewdns.info as it has an extensive toolkit, including reverse whois lookups.